EGI-Federation/fedcloud-documentation/source/aod.rst

 * `Docker <https://www.docker.com/>`_  is an open-source project that automates the deployment of Linux applications inside software containers.

   Access via the EC3 portal `EC3 portal`_.

 * `Hadoop <http://hadoop.apache.org/>`_  is a framework that allows for the distributed processing of large data sets across clusters of computers using simple programming models.

   Access via the EC3 portal `EC3 portal`_.

 * `Marathon <https://mesosphere.github.io/marathon>`_/`Chronos <https://github.com/mesos/chronos Chronos>`_
   orchestration and fault-tolerant scheduler that runs on top of Apache Mesos.

   Access via the EC3 portal `EC3 portal`_.

 * `OSCAR <https://o-scar.readthedocs.io/>`_ is a framework designed to efficiently support on-premises FaaS (Functions as a Service) for general-purpose fileprocessing computing applications.

   Access via the EC3 portal `EC3 portal`_.

 * `Kubernetes <https://kubernetes.io/>`_ is an open-source container-orchestration system for automating application deployment, scaling, and management.
   Through this framework users can create a containerized version of workflows and services that can be deployed in the EGI Infrastructure.

   Access via the EC3 portal `EC3 portal`_.

 * The `AppDB VMOps dashboard <https://dashboard.appdb.egi.eu/>`_, a framework for performing Virtual Machine (VM) management operations on the EGI Federated Cloud.
   The graphical interfaces of the dashboard allows the user to choose VMs from the AppDB Catalogue, to define an execution topology for them, and then to instantiate them on infrastructure as service clouds.

-  The EGI VMOps dashboard is available [https://dashboard.appdb.egi.eu/ here]
+  Access the `EGI VMOps dashboard <https://dashboard.appdb.egi.eu/vmops/>`_.

 AoD portals/gateways
 --------------------

-Applications of the service are accessed via three different portals/gateways:
+Applications of the service are accessed via the following portals/gateways:

 FutureGateway Science Gateway
 :::::::::::::::::::::::::::::